phylum-dev/phylum-ci/docs/sync/bitbucket_pipelines.md

 for this token.
 Provide the token value in a user-defined variable named `PHYLUM_API_KEY`.

 A Bitbucket token with API access is required to use the API (e.g., to post comments).
 This can be a repository, project, or workspace access token.
-The token needs the `pullrequest` scope.
+The token needs the `pullrequest` (read) scope.
 The name given to the token will be the one that appears to post the comments on the PR.
 Therefore, it might be worth naming it something like `Phylum Analysis`.
 See the [Bitbucket Access Tokens][bb_tokens] documentation for more info.

 Note, the Bitbucket token is only required when this Phylum integration is used in